+Tax-exempt income.
 Do not include any tax-exempt income on lines 1 through 5.
-A corporation that receives any exempt income other than interest, or holds any property or engages in an activity that produces exempt income, reports this income on line 18 of activities are also reported on Form

-Schedules K and K-1.

-Report tax-exempt interest income, including exempt-interest dividends received as a shareholder in a mutual fund or other regulated investment company, on line 17 of Schedules K and K-1.
+A corporation that receives any exempt income other than interest, or holds any property or engages in an activity that produces exempt income, reports this income on line 18 of Schedules K and K-1 received as a shareholder in a mutual fund or other regulated investment company, on line 17 of Schedules K and K-1.